ubisoft/mobydq/README.md

 ## Run Docker Containers
-To start all the Docker containers as deamons, go to the project root and execute the following command in your terminal window.
+To start all the Docker containers as daemons, go to the project root and execute the following command in your terminal window.
 ```shell
 $ cd mobydq
 $ docker-compose up -d db graphql api app